mattermost/docs/source/deployment/sso-saml-adfs.md

 The following are basic requirements to use ADFS for Mattermost:
  - An Active Directory instance where all users have a specified email, first name, last name and username attributes.
  - A Microsoft Server running.
 The screenshots used in this guide are from Microsoft Server 2012R2, but similar steps should work for other versions.
- - A SSL certificate to sign your ADFS login page
+ - A SSL certificate to sign your ADFS login page.
  - ADFS installed on your Microsoft Server.
-You can find a detailed guide for deploying and configuring ADFS in [this article](https://msdn.microsoft.com/en-us/library/gg188612.aspx)
+You can find a detailed guide for deploying and configuring ADFS in [this article](https://msdn.microsoft.com/en-us/library/gg188612.aspx).

 On your ADFS installation, note down the value of the **SAML 2.0/W-Federation URL** in ADFS Endpoints section, also known as the **SAML SSO URL**.
 If you chose the defaults for the installation, this will be `/adfs/ls/`.